Top Tier Detergent Gasoline: Availability

 In 2004 the standard was adopted by ten gasoline distributors.
-Chevron and QuikTrip were first, followed that same year by 76 Stations, Conoco, Phillips 66, Road Ranger, Kwik Trip/Kwik Star, Shell, and MFA Oil Company.
-Since then, many more gasoline distributors have met the proprietary standard and TOP TIER gasoline can now be found in gas stations all over the U.S. and Canada.
+Chevron and QuikTrip were first, followed that same year by 76 Stations, Conoco, Phillips 66, Road Ranger, Kwik Trip/Star, Shell, and MFA Oil Company.
+Since then, many more gasoline distributors have met the proprietary standard and Top Tier gasoline can now be found in gas stations all over the US and Canada.
+Kwik Trip/Star has since stopped meeting Top Tier fuel standards.

 Top Tier is also available from select brands in Canada, El Salvador, Guatemala, Honduras, Mexico, Panama, and Puerto Rico.
 Meeting this standard allows gasoline marketers to differentiate themselves from their competition.
 All stations selling the brand must meet Top Tier standards before the brand is qualified.
 They must pass separate tests measuring the ability of their gasoline to keep intake valves, combustion chambers, fuel injectors clean, and to prevent intake valves from sticking.

-Top Tier licensed retail brands

-As of April 2022, there are two Top Tier diesel brands and more than 60 Top Tier gasoline brands in the US and Canada.